how to set up a shop drawing review process

 3. Create a Customized Workflow

-4. Start Internal Review with Markup Tools
+4. Conduct Internal Reviews with Markup Tools

 • Adjust access levels for clients by modifying sharing features, as detailed here.

-7. Architect Approves Submittals with Approval Stamp
+7. Approve Submittals with Stamps

 8. Organize and Prioritize Feedback

-9. Make changes and Resubmit
+9. Make Changes and Resubmit

 Learn more: How to Build a Document Review Hub in zipBoard